Usami-Renko/Gensokyo/examples/Eg01.basic/README.md

 # Examples-basic

 These examples show the basic usage of hakurei.

-For a snapshot of each examples.
+`snapshots` directory contains snapshot of each example.

 ## Running the examples: